tsfloss/BFast/README.md

 # BFast
 A fast GPU based bispectrum estimator implemented with jax.

-It contains a fast, more memory heavy algorithm, that can compute the bispectrum of 2276 triangle configurations in a 256^3 box in less than a second on a V100/A100, using float32 precision (~2x for float64).
+It contains a fast, more memory heavy algorithm, that can compute the bispectrum of 2276 triangle configurations in a 256^3 box in less than a second on a V100/A100, using float32 precision (~1.5x for float64).

 There is also a slower, memory efficient algorithm for higher resolution grids or more bins.
-It computes the same 2276 triangle configurations in a 512^3 box in around 22 seconds on an A100, using float32 precision (~2x for float64).
+It computes the same 2276 triangle configurations in a 512^3 box in under 20 seconds on an A100, using float32 precision (~1.5x for float64).

 Requirements:
 - numpy